-Ide entified improvement action(s): Lead Officer.
-1. The Force should ensure that planning in Information Services is more closely aligned with strategic and operational planning and is able to optimise intended outcomes (section 2.4).
-Ch Supt White/ Supt Antill 2.
-Undertake a full review of workforce capabilities to ensure capacity and capability to meet current and future demand (section 2.5).
-Denise Hill 3.
-Produce management information on the completion of PDRs to enable Heads of Departments to ensure ongoing compliance (section 2.5).
-Denise Hill 4.
-Develop and maintain a robust policy and procedure framework, ensuring policies and procedures remain current to inform decision making (section 2.7).
-Ch Supt White 5.
-Undertake a full review to address the concerns and recommendations from the HM Inspectorate of Prisons and HM Inspectorate of Constabulary and Fire & Rescue Services (section 2.8).
-DCC Barber 6.
-Develop a plan to ensure there is improved understanding and use by its officers and staff of the N100 classification, for those reports of rape which are not immediately recorded as a crime; and improve how it collects diversity information from victims of crime and how it uses this to comply with its equality duty (section 2.9).
-DCC Barber
+Identified improvement action(s): Lead Officer.
+1. The Force should ensure that planning in Information Services is more closely aligned with strate planning and is able to optimise intended outcomes (section 2.4). egic and operational Ch Supt White/ Supt Antill 2.
+Undertake a full review of workforce capabilities to ensure capacity and capability to meet demand (section 2.5). current and future Denise Hill 3.
+Produce management information on the completion of PDRs to enable Heads of Departments compliance (section 2.5). s to ensure ongoing Denise Hill 4.
+Develop and maintain a robust policy and procedure framework, ensuring policies and procedure inform decision making (section 2.7). es remain current to Ch Supt White 5.
+Undertake a full review to address the concerns and recommendations from the HM Inspectorate Inspectorate of Constabulary and Fire & Rescue Services (section 2.8). e of Prisons and HM DCC Barber 6.
+Develop a plan to ensure there is improved understanding and use by its officers and staff of the for those reports of rape which are not immediately recorded as a crime; and improve how information from victims of crime and how it uses this to comply with its equality duty (section 2) it collects diversity